 Asking our relatives about our family’s past is one great way to find out more about our ancestors.
 What’s great is that it is such a FREE way for us to collect for our genealogy research.

-Even if you haven’t met the relative you are going to interview or it has been a while since you last chatted with them you want to make them feel at ease and make them feel like they are talking to an old friend.
+Even if you haven’t met your relative that you are going to interview or it has been a while since you last chatted with them you want to make them feel at ease.

 You will gain immensely from this as you will hear more information as they will be more open to you.